Grounding internalism in the population genetics of the introduction process

 - Variation supplied indefinite raw materials that selection shaped into adaptations, as per Darwin.

-- The mechanisms of development imposed constraints, setting limits on what is possible, as per Eimer (1898) or Oster and Alberch (1982)
+- The mechanisms of development (and in some versions, the influence of conditions) imposed constraints on variation, setting limits on what is possible, as per Eimer (1898) or Oster and Alberch (1982)

-- Mutation pressure drove allele frequencies to high levels, under neutrality or high mutation rates, per Haldane (1927)
+- Mutation pressure drove allele frequencies under neutrality or high mutation rates, per Haldane (1927)

-The theory of biases in the introduction process as a cause of orientation or direction in evolution, again, is a specific theory with distinctive and testable implications.
+Relative to these ideas, the theory of the efficacy of biases in the introduction process (as a cause of orientation or direction) is distinctive, i.e., it represents a specific theory with distinctive and testable implications.
 The logic of the theory generates various outputs that are otherwise not known to be part of evolutionary reasoning.
 Indeed, one way to explore this distinctiveness is to use the rhetorical approach of crafting statements that the theory distinctively enables.
 Such statements can refer, not only to expected evolutionary behavior, but also to other theories, and to informal claims in the literature that may be supported or contradicted, like these: